ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 2. Check that this branch builds correctly, that the documentation builds correctly and that the package publishes to the `test-pypi` repository.
-3. When all is well, create pull requests on GitHub to merge the `release` branch into both `develop` and `master`, along with a version tag for the release.
+3. When all is well, create pull requests on GitHub to merge the `release` branch into both `develop` and `main`, along with a version tag for the release.
 4. Once you have updated your local repository, then the tag can be used to build and publish the final version to the main PyPi site.